openfort-xyz/auth-sample-backend/README.md

 # Auth sample back

-This is a sample for a simple backend to create a encryption session for [openfort Signer](https://www.openfort.io/docs/guides/javascript/embedded-signer/recovery)
+This is a sample for a simple backend to create an encryption session for [openfort Signer](https://www.openfort.io/docs/guides/javascript/embedded-signer/recovery)

 ## Set up